 Once a company is registered, you will need to obtain a Business Tax Reference (BTR) number from HM Revenue & Customs (HMRC).
 This number will be used on all of a company’s tax returns.
 You will also need to register for VAT if a company turnover is above £85,000 per year.

-The next step is to open a business bank account.
+The next step is to open a UK Phone Number Database.
 This will allow someone to keep personal and business finances separate.
 It is important to shop around and compare different banks and accounts before making a decision.

 You will need to obtain any licences or permits that are required for a specific type of business.
 Once you have all of these things in place, you will be ready to start operating a new business in the UK!